microsoft/CCF/doc/developers/upgrading_app.rst

 .. note::

     GitHub offers a convenient way to compare two releases by the ``Compare`` drop-down button next to each release.
-It is also possible to use the following url: ``https://github.com/microsoft/CCF/compare/<old_release_tag>..<new_release_tag>``, e.g. `<https://github.com/microsoft/CCF/compare/ccf-0.14.0..ccf-0.13.4>`_.
+It is also possible to use the following URL: ``https://github.com/microsoft/CCF/compare/<old_release_tag>..<new_release_tag>``, e.g. `<https://github.com/microsoft/CCF/compare/ccf-0.14.0..ccf-0.13.4>`_.
 For example, the changes to the ``logging.cpp`` file should display the changes required to upgrade your C++ application, including new features.

 .. warning::